wuweiliang1/ai-aware-extension/PRIVACY_POLICY.md

 Required to save your settings and preferences locally in your browser.

 ### Tabs Permission
-Required to check if bookmarks are already open and to activate or open tabs.
+Required to check if bookmarks are already open, activate existing tabs, create new tabs, and manage tab behavior (such as reopening tabs).

 ### Host Permissions
-Required to communicate with AI APIs and to compare tab URLs for smart tab management.
+Required to communicate with AI APIs (DeepSeek, OpenAI, or custom endpoints).
 We do not access page content or inject scripts.

 ## 7. Data Security